Lenny Krayzelburg: Early years

-Krayzelburg is Jewish, and was born to Jewish parents in Odessa (then Soviet Union, now Ukraine).
+Krayzelburg is Jewish, and was born to Jewish parents in Odesa, Ukrainian SSR (now Ukraine).
 Krayzelburg and his family left the Soviet Union in 1989 for the United States.
 They settled in Los Angeles.

 After their immigration, Krayzelburg's family suffered from financial difficulties.
 He had to commute by bus and on foot 45 minutes each way to swimming practice, and did not get home before 9:30 in the evening.
-In addition, Lenny had to cope with language problems, and to study English rapidly in order to understand his coaches' instructions.
+In addition, Lenny had to cope with language problems, and learn English rapidly in order to understand his coaches' instructions.
 Thankfully he was aided by the extensive Russian community in Los Angeles, and managed to adapt quickly.

 College

 Lenny first attended Fairfax High School, and then attended Santa Monica College where he won both the 100 and 200 yd backstroke junior college titles.
 His coach at Santa Monica recognized his talent and recommended him to Mark Schubert at the University of Southern California.
-Lenny transferred to USC.
 In 1995, he became a naturalized citizen of the United States.
 Three years later, he became the first swimmer since 1986 to sweep the backstroke events, 100 m & 200 m, in the World Championships.

 In 1999, Krayzelburg broke the 50, 100 and the 200 m world records respectively, setting the clock on 24.99, 53.60 and 1:55.87.
 He was then recognized as the top backstroke swimmer in the world and one of the best in the history of this swimming style.

 He continued to dominate at the 2000 Summer Olympics backstroke, shattering the Olympic record and nearing his own 1999 world record with 53.72 in the 100, while making another Olympic record in the 200 with a 1:56.76.
 He also played an important role in helping the American team win a gold medal in the 4 × 100 m relay with a new world record of 3:33.73.

 Maccabiah Games

 After the Olympics Krayzelburg decided to skip the 2001 World Championships that took place in Fukuoka, Japan, in order to focus on the 2001 Maccabiah Games in Israel.
-Being Jewish, Krayzelburg wanted to take this once-in-a-lifetime chance to compete with other top Jewish athletes.
+Being Jewish, Krayzelburg wanted to take advantage of this once-in-a-lifetime opportunity to compete with other top Jewish athletes.
 In addition, he wanted to fulfill a childhood dream by visiting the holy land, and lifting the American delegate flag during the games' opening ceremony.
-He was selected to carry in the flag for the United States at the opening ceremonies.
-He then earned gold and set a new Maccabiah record in the 100-meter backstroke.
-He also won a gold medal in the 4×100-meter medley relay.
+He was selected to carry the flag for the United States at the opening ceremonies.
+He earned gold and set a new Maccabiah record in the 100-meter backstroke, and won a second gold medal in the 4×100-meter medley relay.

-At the 2017 Maccabiah Games, in the special 4x50m relay race between Israeli and American all-star teams, American Olympic champions Krayzelburg, Jason Lezak (four Olympic golds), and Anthony Ervin (three Olympic golds), with masters swimmer Alex Blavatnik, swam a time of 1:48.23 and defeated Israeli Olympians Guy Barnea, Yoav Bruck, Eran Groumi, and Tal Stricker, who had a time of 1:51.25.
+At the 2017 Maccabiah Games, in the special 4×50m relay race between Israeli and American all-star teams, American Olympic champions Krayzelburg, Jason Lezak (four Olympic golds), and Anthony Ervin (three Olympic golds), with masters swimmer Alex Blavatnik, swam a time of 1:48.23 and defeated Israeli Olympians Guy Barnea, Yoav Bruck, Eran Groumi, and Tal Stricker, who had a time of 1:51.25.